mapbox/DEPRECATED-mapbox-ios-sdk/README.markdown

 [tracker]: http://github.com/route-me/route-me/issues

-Changes in this clone (Alpstein/route-me)
+Changes in this fork (Alpstein/route-me)
 -----------------------------------------

 * RMMapView and RMMapContents have been merged into one file

+* The map uses an UIScrollView with a CATiledLayer for better performance

 * Tile cache refactoring

-* Tile source refactoring (asynchronous tile downloads)
+* Tile source refactoring

 * Numerous performance improvements